RitLuck/New_theme/content/technical/2023/06/index.md

   - tech
 ---

 Recently, I had the opportunity to work on a project that utilized an [Azure DevOps build pipeline](https://learn.microsoft.com/en-us/azure/devops/pipelines/?view=azure-devops) to deploy an [app service](https://learn.microsoft.com/en-us/azure/app-service/overview).
-Since all this is new to me, I thought why not make a blog post about it,

 Since I didn't have a personal Azure Account, and Azure doesn't accept Visa cards during registration, I had to explore alternative solutions.
 Fortunately, I discovered that university students could create free accounts using their email addresses without the requirement of adding any credit card information.
 More details can be found [here](https://azure.microsoft.com/en-us/free/students).
 Luckily, I had a friend who was in her third year at UOM, and with her kind assistance, I managed to overcome this hurdle 😅.
 Thanks [Divya](https://mu.linkedin.com/in/divya-rampersad-328a10231).